 Above you can see what one of the daily pages looks like, I kept mine by my bed and each night I would fill out the first half of the page ready for the next day, and complete the second half of the page based on the current day.
 Having to write out the habits I had and hadn’t achieved really made me accountable and circling benefits was a great way to keep track of how building a routine was improving my weeks.
 As a bullet journal addict I found this way of tracking my progress worked really well and fit with my routine.

-I didn’t stick to it completely at all times, I still often had weekend lie ins and would sometimes have an off day where I just couldn’t get up so I’d make that one up the next day.
-But this journal doesn’t shame you if you miss a day or two, instead the tips, success stories and podcasts all motivate you to just try again the day after.
+I didn’t stick to it completely at all times, I still often had weekend lie-ins and would sometimes have an off day where I just couldn’t get up so I’d make that one up the next day.
+But this journal doesn’t shame you if you miss a day or two.
+The tips, success stories and podcasts all motivate you to just try again the day after.
 I found myself sharing a lot of the hints and tips with friends so I’d follow the journal to the end just to get the benefit of all of those.

 Now my two months is complete and I can’t say I’m a total morning person and I don’t stick to my routine everyday, but in general I do get up earlier and find it easier to get up in general.
 I know a lot more about how to form a habit and I know that I am capable of getting up and achieving more in a given day – which in itself is enough to motivate me to get out of bed.
 If you are the type of person who runs out of hours in the day or just wants to try starting their day in a positive, intentional way then this is definitely a tool for you.
 I found the specific, measurable actions in the journal really helped keep me on track and I’ve learned to maximise and enjoy my mornings just that little bit more.